ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A slight chance of showers and thunderstorms after 1pm.
 Sunny, with a high near 95.
-Southwest wind 6 to 9 mph.<br></div>
+Southwest wind 6 to 9 mph.
+Chance of precipitation
+         is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">